fusionbox/jquery-chancyforms/README.md

 ## $.fn.chance.defaults

 This is an object containing the options key, value pairs that all fill methods use by default.
-Though you can change the values of individual options in this object itself, it is recommended to instead set the value of those options in a .chance() call on a specific selector.
+Though you can change the values of individual options in this object itself, it is recommended to instead overwrite the value of those options in a .chance() call on a specific selector.

 ### Properties